 Our variable rate Term Loans are partially hedged with interest rate swap agreements (described above).
 Hedge ineffectiveness could result due to the cessation of LIBOR, if such agreements transition using a different benchmark or spread adjustment as compared to the underlying hedged debt.
 The Second Extended Initial Swaps, the First Extended Incremental Swaps and the Additional Incremental Swaps mirror the LIBOR successor provisions under the Credit Facility, but have not yet transitioned to a successor rate.
-We have also amended the swap agreement with one of the two counterparty banks under the Incremental Swaps (with a notional amount of \$50.0) to mirror the LIBOR successor provisions under the Credit Facility, but swaps have not yet transitioned to the successor rate.
+We have also amended the swap agreement with one of the two counterparty banks under the Incremental Swaps (with a notional amount of \$50.0) to mirror the LIBOR successor provisions under the Credit Facility, but such swaps have not yet transitioned to the successor rate.
 Our remaining interest rate swap agreements do not yet have LIBOR successor provisions and will require future amendment.
-As a result, we cannot assure that benchmark transitions under these interest rate swap agreements will be successful, or if so, what replacement rates will be used.
+As a result, we cannot assure that benchmark transitions under these interest rate swap agreements will be used.